Behold: the World's Biggest Archive of Skinhead Ephemera

 Toby Mott: Well, I was a punk in the 1970s, a middle-class sort of arty punk.
 The great thing about punk then was that it really was a melting pot where class and race made no difference, because most of the kids attracted to it were rebellious, or troubled in some way, and we found a home in punk.
 But in the late 70s and early 80s, punk kind of split, and you had your left-wing art school type punks and then skinhead culture.
 Both communities were subcultures under attack by Margaret Thatcher, but skinheads took a more right-wing attitude on the whole, I’d say.

 Punk was quite loose and creative, but skinhead became a much more rigid identity.
-It supposedly took its inspiration from original, working-class skinheads in the 1960s, but it had become much more fetishized.
+It supposedly took its inspiration from original, working-class skinheads in the 1960s, but it had become much more fetishised.
 If you look in the book you’ll see that, for the skinheads in the late 1960s and early 70s, there was more room for interpretation.
-But by the time it came back around again in the 80s, everything was very defined, down to the width of your braces, the turn-up on your boots, and how many holes you had in your Dr. Martens.
+But by the time it came back around again in the 80s, everything was very defined, down to the width of your braces, the turn-up on your boots and how many holes you had in your Dr Martens.

-What intrigued you about these people then, if you didn’t identify as one of them?
+What intrigued you about these people then, if you weren’t one per se?

 Given that some skinheads were quite right wing, and punks like you identified as left wing, did that not create a bit of a conflict?